 Lavender Recognition Celebration

-The annual Lavender Celebration is a time to honor our graduating LGBTQ Titans and allies, recognize LGBTQ students, and have an end-of-the-year celebration for the community!
-Every year the LGBT Queer Resource Center at CSUF hosts the Lavender Recognition Celebration.
-This event is an opportunity for family and friends to celebrate the accomplishments of our LGBTQIA+ graduates and allies.
-Students who attend and participate in the ceremony will be individually recognized and receive a lavender cord.
-All graduating students are invited to participate! $10 registration fee for graduating students provides a lavender cord and certificate.
-Please note that there are no refunds.
+The annual Lavender Celebration is a time to honor our graduating LGBTQIA+ Titans and have an end-of-the-year celebration for the community!
+Every year the LGBT Queer Resource Center at CSU Fullerton hosts the Lavender Recognition Celebration.
+This event is an opportunity for family and friends to celebrate the accomplishments of our Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, and Asexual/Aromantic (LGBTQIA+) graduates.
+Students who attend and participate in the ceremony will be individually recognized and receive a lavender cord (special graduation regalia).
+All graduating LGBTQIA+ students are invited to participate!

 What is Lavender Recognition?